cabforum/servercert/docs/BR.md

 CAs SHALL maintain a record of which domain validation method, including relevant BR version number, they used to validate every domain.

-**Note:** FQDNs may be listed in Subscriber Certificates using dNSNames in the subjectAltName extension or in Subordinate CA Certificates via dNSNames in permittedSubtrees within the Name Constraints extension.
+**Note**: FQDNs may be listed in Subscriber Certificates using dNSNames in the subjectAltName extension or in Subordinate CA Certificates via dNSNames in permittedSubtrees within the Name Constraints extension.

 ##### 3.2.2.4.1 Validating the Applicant as a Domain Contact